kataw/kataw/test/__snapshot__/parser/statements/block/gen/x007b_triple/let_const_x_x003d_var.md

 ✖ Expected a `;` - start: 9, end: 15
 ✖ Expression expected - start: 19, end: 23
 ✖ Lexical declaration expected - start: 19, end: 23
-✖ The parser expected to find a '}' to match the '{' token here - start: 23, end: 23
-✖ The parser expected to find a '}' to match the '{' token here - start: 23, end: 23
-✖ The parser expected to find a '}' to match the '{' token here - start: 23, end: 23

 ```